Consistent Dialogue Generation with Self-supervised Feature Learning: Introduction

 \section{Introduction}

-The notion of dialogue consistency is attracting growing interest in multi-turn neural response generation research \cite{li2016persona,luan2016multiplicative,zhang2018personalizing}.
-When interacting with an open-domain neural conversation agent, users may expect the agent to develop the dialogue with consistent information to mitigate confusion and improve engagement.
-We consider two aspects of consistency: \textit{topic consistency} and \textit{persona consistency}.
-In our definition, \textit{topic consistency} is specific to a multi-turn \textit{dialogue session}.
-Topic consistency reflects the model's ability to maintain dialogue topics/themes such as sport, movie or music without becoming sidetracked.
-On the other hand, persona consistency is specific to a \textit{speaker}. \textit{Persona consistency} envisions the agent as human-like, endowed with a relatively invariant personality (e.g., be like Harry Potter), style of engagement (e.g., enthusiasm and casualness) or personal profile (e.g., place of residence).
-A case of violation of persona consistency may be the agent conflicts itself by sometimes saying it lives in London, sometimes saying it lives in Paris.
+The notion of speaker consistency is attracting growing interest in neural response generation research \cite{li2016persona,luan2016multiplicative,zhang2018personalizing,gaosurvey}.
+When interacting with an open-domain neural conversation agent, users may expect the agent to develop the dialogue with consistent information, mitigating the user confusion and improving engagement.
+Speaker consistency presents two aspects: \textit{topic consistency} and \textit{persona consistency}.
+Topic consistency reflects the model's ability to maintain dialogue topics such as sport, movie or music without getting sidetracked.
+Persona consistency envisions the agent as human-like, endowed with a relatively invariant individual personality, style of engagement (e.g., enthusiasm and casualness) or personal profile (e.g., place of residence).

-Generating appropriate responses with these characteristics is a major challenge (Figure~\ref{fig:task}). \cite{li2016persona,luan2017multi} and \cite{al2016conversational} use persona embeddings as additional input to train end-to-end conversational agents.
-Obtaining accurate persona embeddings as in \cite{li2016persona} however requires many thousands of utterances per persona, and targeted test personas may not always be found in the training data.
-End-to-end systems are often trained from social media data in which only a small spectrum of personas (casual speakers) is well represented, while professional roles (e.g. customer service) are underrepresented, thus limiting deployment.
-Typically, moreover, the objective is to maintain consistency of both persona and topic throughout the dialogue, rather than to inject specific personas/topics into responses, making it crucial to learn and leverage both in a data-efficient and unsupervised manner.
+Generating appropriate responses with these characteristics is a major challenge (Figure~\ref{fig:task}). \citet{li2016persona, luan2017multi} and \citet{al2016conversational} use persona embeddings as the additional input to train end-to-end conversational agents.
+Obtaining accurate persona embeddings as in \citet{li2016persona} however requires many thousands of utterances per persona, and targeted test personas may not always be found in the training data.
+End-to-end systems are often trained from social media data in which only a small spectrum of personas (casual speakers) is represented and professional roles (e.g. customer service) may be underrepresented, thus limiting deployment.
+Typically, moreover, the objective is to maintain consistency of both persona and topic throughout the dialogue, rather than inject specific personas/topics in responses.
+Under these scenarios, learning and leveraging persona or dialogue topic in a data-efficient and unsupervised way becomes crucial.